-Located just 600 miles off the Ecuadorian coast, they are one of the world’s greatest natural wonders.
-Nothing can prepare you for a visit to this masterpiece of Mother Nature.
-The archipelago is made up of 13 main islands, 6 smaller islands and more than 100 islets and tiny rock formations sticking their heads above the sea just far enough to support the tenacious lives that cling to them.
+Located just 600 miles off the Ecuadorian coast, this archipelago is one of the world’s greatest natural wonders.
+Nothing can prepare you for a visit to this exotic masterpiece of Mother Nature.
+The archipelago is made up of thirteen main islands, six smaller islands and more than 100 islets and tiny rock formations sticking their heads above the sea just far enough to support the tenacious lives that cling to them.

 Lucky explorers can splash in the waves of the Galapagos and revel at the chance to play tag with precocious sea lions or snorkel through air-sculpted lava tunnels with sea turtles and penguins – far, far away from either of the Earth’s frozen poles.
 This is an other-worldly sort of place, quite literally bursting with life and waiting to be explored...

-If you think that such wild pleasures require renouncing all comfort – think again!
-The Galapagos play host to a wide variety of seagoing vessels to suit every pocketbook and every taste: from luxury motor yachts, to catamarans and sailing ships, all giving you an inkling of what it must have been like when Darwin and his colleagues sailed these very same waters in years gone by.
+But if you think that enjoying such wild pleasures requires sacrificing all comforts – think again!
+The Galapagos Islands play host to a wide variety of seagoing vessels to suit every taste and pocketbook: from luxury motor yachts, to catamarans and sailing ships, all giving you an inkling of what it must have been like when Charles Darwin and his colleagues sailed these very same waters in years gone by.

 For any “landlubbers” in the crowd, or those who just like to kick back and relax, the islands are dotted with little pockets of civilization – some with selections of very comfortable hotels and lodges as well as bars, restaurants and some charming boutiques.
 Island-hopping can be great on its own or as an extension to your cruise.

 Politically, the islands constitute a province of Ecuador, with their capital being Puerto Baquerizo Moreno.
-The Galapagos consist of 13 large volcanic islands, 6 smaller islands and 107 cays and islets that are distributed close to the earth's equator.
+The Galapagos Island archipelago consist of thirteen large volcanic islands, six smaller islands and 107 cays and islets – all distributed close to the earth's equator.

-On March 10, 1535, Fray Tomas de Berlanga accidentally came across the archipelago, which was formally incorporated in Ecuador on February 12, 1832.
-The province was created for the third time and final form as the Galapagos, the February 18, 1973.
+On March 10, 1535, Fray Tomas de Berlanga accidentally came across the archipelago, which was formally incorporated into Ecuador on February 12, 1832.
+The province was created for the third time and in its final form as the Galapagos, on February 18, 1973.

-Galapagos was declared a World Heritage Site and Biosphere Reserve by UNESCO in 1978.
+The Galapagos Islands were declared a World Heritage Site and a Biosphere Reserve by UNESCO in 1978.

 Although 16-passenger boats are usually called "small vessels" in the Galapagos, there are also large 16-seater ships.
 In other words, a small number of people are served by these large ships – what are known as “luxury motor yachts” -- ideal for traveling with those of the same-sex or for traveling alone!

-On these ships the rooms are spacious, with plenty of windows – one of the most important elements of Galapagos cruises.
-The 10-member crews, along with experienced guides, will ensure a pleasant journey for the 16 passengers.
+On these first-class ships the rooms are spacious, with plenty of windows – one of the most important elements of a Galapagos cruise.
+The 10-member crews, along with experienced guides, will ensure a pleasant journey for the 16+ passengers.

 Great values for the money, these comfortable ships offer fabulous cruise adventures to those willing to forego a bit of luxury, giving you the chance to tour the Galapagos Islands while staying within budget.

-Here you will find a wide range of offers of the best cruise ships, yachts, and motor sailors that cruise the Galapagos Islands for 5, 6, 8, and 15 days at the best prices.
+Here you will find a wide selection of the best cruise ships, yachts and motor sailors that cruise the Galapagos Islands for 5, 6, 8, and 15 days at the best prices.

-We offer trekking tours of the Galapagos, which include overnight stays in island hotels.
-During these tours you’ll be able to admire the striking landscape and scenery, filled with varieties of flora and fauna.
+We offer trekking tours of the Galapagos that include overnight stays in island hotels.
+During these tours you’ll be able to admire the striking landscape and scenery filled with varieties of flora and fauna.

 The volcanic Galapagos archipelago is a paradise on earth, with its natural environment including many endemic species.
-This of course means that many of them are unique, including a quarter of the species of shore fish, half of the plants and almost all the reptiles – which are found nowhere else on the planet.
+This of course means that many of them are unique, including a quarter of its species of shore fish, half of the plants and almost all the island´s reptiles – which are found nowhere else on the planet.

-There’s hardly any other place on earth where you can trek while observing and photographing animals in their natural environment so well and so close.
+There’s hardly any other place on earth where you can trek while observing and photographing animals in their natural environment so well and so close up.
 Our tours will guide you to the most beautiful places in the Galapagos archipelago, ones abundant with all types of animal life.